pwang00/EasyCTF-2015-Writeups/350- All Zob's Fault.md

 # 350 - All Zob's Fault

 Note: this writeup assumes that you understand how the RSA cryptosystem works.
-If not, head over to https://en.wikipedia.org/wiki/RSA_(cryptosystem) for a quick and beginner-friendly guide.
+If not, head over to https://en.wikipedia.org/wiki/RSA_(cryptosystem) for a quick, beginner-friendly guide.

 #### Overview